DinkoKaramfilov/bartenderrestfull/README.md

 Push the button to start making the next drink on the queue.

 Send a GET request to localhost:3000/config to get config.json.
 Use this file to populate the UI.

+Send a GET request to localhost:3000 to get the UI.